ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}
-And this is Extempore's higher-level language, a derivative of Tiny Scheme.
+And this is Extempore's higher-level language, a derivative of TinyScheme.

-This is what most Extempore performers use -- and, in fact, is what you saw me pasting into the REPL at the beginning of the demo.
+This is what most Extempore performers use -- and is what you'll see me using in the custom REPL during the demo.
 {{% /note %}}

 ---